Abdelrahmansameh/cosmos-sdk/PR_notes.md

-the stringer currently prints only the number of keys, but we can print each subkey stringer by changing to %v TODO provide CLI for add subk show metadata revoke subk
+the stringer currently prints only the number of keys, but we can print each subkey stringer by changing to %v TODO provide CLI for
+- add subk
+- show metadata
+- revoke subk
+in x/auth/client/cli/subkeys.go

 # tests
+added to auth module